 If you have a child in a wheelchair, then you know all too well the unique challenges that come with finding a park that is accommodating to those with physical disabilities.
 My son Dyllan is nine years old, and LOVES to play at the park, especially the swings and slides!
 Dyllan has Quadriplegic Cerebral Palsy, which makes it very hard for him to walk.
-As he gets older and heavier, we are finding that a handicap accessible park is a must!
+As he gets older and heavier, we are finding that a wheelchair accessible park is a must!
 There are a few parks around the city, that have gone above and beyond to provide ramp access, turf for wheelchairs, and other great features to maximize inclusion and fun for people with physical disabilities!

 One Park Drive, Fishers, IN